truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 Even today, contracts are mostly self-enforced by *the party who feels he <b>would</b> lose* (ie, lose to the Authority that **he** never plans to see).

-Of course, that "If the Authority were 'just'..." was a big "if".
+Of course, that "**IF** the Authority were 'just'..." was a big "if".

 #### Getting the Good Authority

 In the old days, **competition** kept Authorities in line.
 For example, in [The Merchant of Venice](http://shakespeare.mit.edu/merchant/merchant.4.1.html), Shylock is trying to get a contract enforced by an Authority:

     The pound of flesh, which I demand of him,
     Is dearly bought; 'tis mine and I will have it.
     If you deny me, fie upon your law!
     There is no force in the decrees of Venice.

 Those first three lines are directed *to* the court, but the fourth is a "what if" warning, hurled dramatically to the court's nearby (non-participating) audience.
 By which he means "if **we (Venice)** violate the principle of contract-enforcement, **we (Venice)** will suffer".